OpenBMB/BMList/CONTRIBUTING.md

 * Add the model information in the file.
 An example is:

 ```
-# If the model does not have a Chinese name, just write like "BigModel"
+# If the model only has an english name, just write "BigModel" here
 name: BigModel(大模型)

 # the date should be in the 20XX/XX/XX format